Order Status and Informtion

 Click on that, and you'll be directed to a page where you can enter the details of the bike you wish to test ride.
 After submitting your request, our team will forward the request to the store, who will get in touch with you to confirm details and if needed, transfer the requested bike to their store for you.

-How do I get warranty service if I don't live near one of your locations?
+How do I get warranty service if I don't live near Mack Cycle

-How do I get warranty service if I don't live near one of your locations?
+How do I get warranty service if I don't live near Mack Cycle

 Warranty considerations can vary among different manufacturers.
-As the original owner of the bike or product purchased from Mike’s Bikes, you will have all applicable warranties for your product.
+As the original owner of the bike or product purchased from Mack Cycle, you will have all applicable warranties for your product.

 Most manufacturers will require a product to be inspected in person by an authorized retailer to determine if a warranty claim is applicable.
 This typically involves visiting a local bike shop that is a dealer of the specific product.
 We can provide you with a PDF receipt for your purchase, which you can bring with you as your original proof of purchase.